Joyful Dressing: Safari Jacket Construction

 I enjoyed every minute of making this jacket, and hope you like it.

 Editor’s note: Find out more about Pamela’s inspiration and fabric choice for her safari jacket for the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge.
 You can also see what his three challengers created.
-Then vote for your favorite.

 Photos: Pamela Howard, except where noted.